 Extreme Flooding on Marco Island

-Marco Islanders have been experiencing a significant weather event over the last 15 hours as anywhere between 6A1 2 to 9 inches of rain has fallen on the island since last evening.
-Jon Busch of Hernando Drive reported 6A1 2 inches in his rain gauge at 9 AM.
+Marco Islanders recently experienced a significant weather event, as anywhere between 6A1 2 to 9 inches of rain fell on the island overnight on June 5.
+By 9 AM on June 6, Jon Busch of Hernando Drive reported 6A1 2 inches in his rain gauge.
+Major intersections and side streets were impacted.

 Start the conversation, or Read more at Coastal Breeze News.